When should you spay or neuter your dog?

 - Responsible people who want to spay or neuter at an early age, 6–9 months.
 These dogs do not run the risk of developing health problems associated with not being spayed or neutered, and the surgery is easy on them.
 I am in this camp.

 - People or breeders who want to wait for unproven reasons.
-There is some limited evidence that large-breed dogs might benefit from a later spay/neuter.
+There is some evidence that large-breed dogs might benefit from a later spay/neuter.
 They may be less likely to develop orthopedic problems, such as an ACL rupture or certain cancers.
-Again, the evidence is inconclusive and needs more research to back it up.
+More research is needed.

 Talk honestly with your vet about the best time to spay or neuter your dog.
 Breed, size and lifestyle should come into this discussion.